gouyang/gouyang.github.io/content/post/first.md

 test hugo

-if you can go far sway than this, it should be ok.
+if you can see this, it should be ok.

 <!--more-->

-thank you all for read this.
+more to come...